webpack/webpack.js.org/content/concepts/index.md

 };
 ```

-In the example above, through the `output.filename` and `output.path` properties we are describing to webpack the name of our bundle, and where we want it to be emitted to.
+In the example above, we use the `output.filename` and the `output.path` properties to tell webpack the name of our bundle and where we want it to be emitted to.

 T> You may see the term **emitted** or **emit** used throughout our documentation and [plugin API](/api/plugins).
 This is a fancy term for "produced or discharged".